HOW MANY SICK DAYS DO I GET?

 WILL I GET PAID?

 According to the LNT, sick days are remunerated at “1/20th of the salary earned during the 4 full weeks of pay preceding the week of the holiday.”
-Note that if your workload is comprised of both Day and Cont.
-Ed. classes, the remuneration for the Cont.
-Ed. sick days will be based on the Cont.
-Ed. portion of your earnings from the preceding 4 weeks.
+Note that if your workload is comprised of both Day and hourly-paid Continuing Education classes, the remuneration for the Continuing Education sick days will be based on the Continuing Education portion of your earnings from the preceding 4 weeks.
 It is important that you verify this amount when it appears on your pay statement.
+As a reminder, only two sick days per academic year are paid.

 In the event that you act as your own substitute, you will be paid at your regular hourly rate.